safinsingh/safinsingh/README.md

   <img src="./assets/intro.svg" width="400px" />
 </p>

 Hey there!
-I love [Linux](https://github.com/safinsingh/dot), open source, and programming with Golang, JavaScript, and Rust!
+I love [Linux](https://github.com/safinsingh/dot), open source, and programming with Rust, JavaScript, and Go!
 Check out my best work on my [website](https://safin.dev), achievements my LinkedIn [profile](https://www.linkedin.com/in/safinsingh), and articles on [Dev.to](https://dev.to/safinsingh).

 Most of my code falls into the categories of bot development, full-stack web applications, and security libraries.
 Here's some of my programming stats!